thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 sudo mount /dev/mapper/home-old /mnt/home-old
 ```

-If you did not use LUKS for your old partitions, it's all good as long
+If your old partitions are not encrypted, it's all good as long as you
-as you manage to mount them!
+manage to mount them in order to make their files accessible for the
+next step.

 ## Copying over the original files

-Yes, it's a really simple step here!
-Just use `sudo cp` for both
+Yes, it's really a simple step here!
+Just use `sudo cp` and you'll be
-partitions and you'll be good to go:
+good to go:

 ```sh
 sudo cp -aR /mnt/root-old/* /mnt/root-luks/
 sudo cp -aR /mnt/home-old/* /mnt/home-luks/
 ```

 I love Linux's simplicity.
-Of course, if you have too many files this
+Of course, if you have too many bytes to
-step will take some time, so be patient.
+transfer this step will take a while, so be patient.

-## Updating UUID references
+## Updating partition UUID references

 There are two places where we'll need to update UUID references.
 First
-let's edit `/mnt/root-luks/etc/crypttab`.
-With the vim editor, we
+let's edit `/mnt/root-luks/etc/crypttab` with vim or whatever editor you
-would use the following command:
+fancy:

 ```sh
 sudo vim /mnt/root-luks/etc/crypttab
 ```

-My final `crypttab` looks like this, which you can use as a reference:
+My final `crypttab` looks like this, so use it as a reference:

 ```
 root-luks       UUID=b6061e44-15ad-4ae3-be69-285d09857211       none    luks